trimble-oss/devguide/wiki/guidelines/pages/development-practices/packagingAndDistribution.md

 * The NuGet.org server is used by default and anyone can publish a public project to the public server.

-* Private NuGet servers can also be hosted and used such as an Artifactory repository hosted by eTools --**_ this is the primary recommendation for NuGet use within Trimble. _**
+* Private NuGet servers can also be hosted and used such as an Artifactory repository hosted by eTools  **this is the primary recommendation for NuGet use within Trimble.**

 * [Installing and using packages](https://docs.microsoft.com/en-us/nuget/quickstart/use-a-package)